The Cocker Spaniel Club

 8 To have attended a seminar given by a Kennel Club Accredited Trainer and passed the relevant examination on Conformation & Movement with "Hands On" Assessment

-9 To have attended and passed the Breed Specific Judges Competence Assessment and been awarded a Certficate in Judging Competence
+9 To have attended and passed the Breed Specific Judges Competence Assessment and been awarded a Certificate in Judging Competence

 11 To have attended a Kennel Club Spaniel Field Trial at Open Stake level or an Open Working Test